-SFS is an add-on system for new and existing sewage treatment plants and consist of 4 main components:
+SFS is an add-on system for new and existing sewage treatment plants and consist of 4 main components.

 The method used to meet the TSS requirements is simple bag filtration technology, where all the solids are collected in a bag, ready for disposal in an incinerator or comes ashore.